ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

   :type: string
   :default: ``''``

-.. confval:: Reference channel end name or path
+.. confval:: Reference channel end name

   Last part of the file name or full path of the file containing the reference channel data.
 The reference channel is an additional fluorescence channel